xuankimtran/docs-1/pages/katalon-studio/docs/supported-environments.md

 description:
 ---

-> Notes:
-> * We have one product named Katalon Studio (the IDE) with two offerings: Katalon Studio Free and Katalon Studio Enterprise.
-They are distinguished by license types used for activating Katalon Studio.
-To learn more about license types, you can refer to this document: [Types of Licenses](https://docs.katalon.com/katalon-studio/docs/license.html).
+> * Katalon Studio (KS) provides free, basic tools suitable for the testing needs of individuals.
+For an advanced business solution, you can purchase Katalon Studio Enterprise (KSE) licenses.
+For feature comparison between KS and KSE, you can refer to this document: [Katalon Studio vs Katalon Studio Enterprise Features](https://docs.katalon.com/katalon-studio/docs/katalon-studio-vs-katalon-studio-enterprise.html).
-> * Katalon Runtime Engine (KRE) is the add-on of Katalon Studio.
+> * Katalon Runtime Engine (KRE) is the test execution add-on of Katalon Studio.
 KRE allows you to execute tests in a command-line interface (CLI).

 ## System requirements